Madame-Aehm/CAB-Project-3-Spikes/spike11/resources/notes.md

 I'll need a state to hold the value of my `<textarea />`, which will need to have an `onChange` event.
 I'll also need a `handleSubmit()` function.
 Log the state variable linked to the `<textarea />` value to test they're all connected (don't forget to `preventDefault()`!)

 Now I want to create a **JavaScript Object** to be submitted as my document.
-The properties I want to include are the `author` of the comment (this will be the current user, just their email will be enough to identify them), a `date` (a current date instance, I'm going to use `Date.now()` to make sorting my data by date/time nice and simple), and the `text` of the comment (the value of the text input).
+The properties I want to include are the `author` of the comment (this will be the current user, just their email will be enough to identify them), a `date` (a current date instance, I'm going to use `Date.now()` to make sorting my data by date/time nice and simple, or you could use Firestore's [`Timestamp` constructor](https://firebase.google.com/docs/reference/js/v8/firebase.firestore.Timestamp)), and the `text` of the comment (the value of the text input).
 Log this object to the console to check what it looks like.

 ```tsx
   const handleSubmit = (e: FormEvent<HTMLFormElement>) => {